Secret Shopper Scam: What to look for and how to avoid it.

 This is where they are able to take your information.
 The scammers will take the account number from the cashier’s check and use that account number to print fraudulent checks to continue the cycle of scamming.
 If you have received a suspicious check from an unknown sender, it could be a scammer looking for your account information.

 You should double-check where the check is coming from.
 Check to make sure the address and information of the bank on the check exactly match the address and information of the bank.
-You can search this online or even call the bank itself to confirm.
-If the letter asks you to buy gift cards, this is also one of the preferred ways for scammers to receive funds.
-If the letter says anything about “Secret Shopper”, this is more than likely a scam attempt.
-If you have any doubt if you are being scammed, you can always ask your local banker to help you check if the check or request seems legitimate.
+You can search for this online or even call the bank itself to confirm.
+The letter may ask you to buy gift cards, this is also one of the preferred ways for scammers to receive funds.
+Does the letter say anything about “Secret Shopper”, this is more than likely a scam attempt.
+If you have any doubt that you are being scammed, you can always ask your local banker to help you check if the check or request seems legitimate.

 Here is an example of a letter a “Secret Shopper” scammer might send.